 Total Joint Replacement Class - Orthopedic ONE provides total joint classes to help you prepare for surgery and know what to expect.
-You are strongly urged to attend a class.
-The class is free to attend and full of helpful information.
-Caregivers are encouraged to attend as well.
-If you do not have a class scheduled, you can do so by calling your surgeon's office.
+You are strongly urged to view the class.
+The class is free and full of helpful information.
+Caregivers are encouraged to take this class as well.
+You can watch this class anytime at www.orthopedicone. com/patient-education/